luiz-cazarin/luiz-cazarin/README.md

-Hi My name is Luiz Claudio
+Hi, My name is Luiz Claudio
 ==============================

 - 🔭 I'm currently working with frontend and backend
 - 🌱 I'm currently learning React.js and Node
-- ✔️ I'm working with java, vue.js
+- ✔️ I'm working with java, vue.js and React.js
 - 🖥️  See my portfolio at [Portfolio](https://react-portfolio-ee3c7.web.app/)

 <div>